Points, Lines, Planes, Line Segments, and Distance

 Space: Boundless, three-dimensional set of all points (containing lines and planes).

-See if these axioms (self-accepted statement) make sense.
+See if these postulates (self-accepted statement) make sense.
 Visualize when thinking about them; geometry is all about visualization!

 • Any given point has an infinite number of lines that can be drawn through it.